 Goals of our Extended Day Program: Small Group Interactions

-Learning increases when children attempt try to explain concepts and answer questions about topics that they are learning.
+Learning increases when children attempt to try to explain concepts and answer questions about topics that they are learning.
 When students generate explanatory answers to questions as part of learning in a group, better learning occurs for students doing the explaining.
 In small groups, all children are afforded the opportunity to share their ideas.
-Hands on activities that help children generate explanations to questions during group interactions make the concepts more meaningful.
+Hands-on activities that help children generate explanations to questions during group interactions make the concepts more meaningful.
 When trying to predict the results of experiments, themes of upcoming text, or answers to questions posed by a facilitator, children generate more connections between what they already know and the new information being presented.
 Attempting to explain what they just learned, its significance and relevance to previously known ideas solidifies a new level of understanding about newly introduced ideas.

 Facilitating the Use of Rich Language:

 A rich language-learning environment promotes peer interactions, provides the foundation for early literacy development, and gives children the opportunity to practice and develop speaking and listening skills.
 A conversation facilitation style that is child-centered (following a children’s lead), interactive (asks questions that continue the conversation, waits for a child to take a turn) and models rich language use (labels, expands, comments) helps children to become more talkative, use a more diverse vocabulary and increases their peer interactions.